 This shouldn’t surprise us – as mentioned before, the top two ways that people are distracted is through their television and their computers.
 The association between TV watching and the rise of obesity is a widely known fact.
 In a worst-case scenario, procrastination may carry over to other members of your family.

 If you missed my “let go TV” challenge from last week – then now would be a good time to combine both challenges.

 So I ask you: wouldn’t it be great if you wasted way less of your free time on low-value, sedative activities (watching TV, playing Farmville) and feel more in control of your time in general?

 How to beat procrastination

-The single most effective technique to overcome or avoid this unproductive habit is to convert big, long term goals and tasks into a series of shorter term – but more precisely-defined – goals.
+The single most effective technique to overcome or avoid this unproductive habit is to convert long-term goals and big tasks into a series of the shorter term – but more precisely-defined – goals.

 Congratulations!
 That’s exactly what you are doing right now by following and implementing the 52-week clean eating habits challenge.

 As you learn to achieve healthier habits each week and celebrate your achievement, you’ll gradually build a “success spiral” that in return increases your confidence.